LLNL/tox/README.md

 Change History
 --------------

+Version 2.9:

+1. Removed unused and mostly commented out code which checked for username/password credentials.

 Version 2.8.1:

 1. Invoking tox with no PL/SQL reference resulted in an exception.
 It will now report the tox version.